 Our Board of Directors is responsible for the overall oversight and management of the FHLBank pursuant to the Federal Home Loan Bank Act.
 The combination of public sponsorship and private ownership that drives our business model is reflected in the composition of our 17-member Board of Directors, all of whom members elect.
 Ten directors are officers and/or directors of our member institutions, while the remaining directors are Independent directors who represent the public interest.
-When nominating Independent director candidates, our Board values diversity across a number of categories, including diversity of gender, race, and ethnicity, as well as professional backgrounds.
-The professional backgrounds of our Independent directors cover a wide range of industries and expertise in areas such as financial markets and economics, affordable housing organizations, and technology, including cybersecurity.
+When nominating Independent director candidates, our Board values other attributes, skills and experience such as professional backgrounds, sex, race, and ethnicity.
+The professional backgrounds of our Independent directors cover a wide range of industries and expertise in areas such as financial markets, accounting, and economics, affordable housing organizations, and technology, including cybersecurity.